Davide-sd/sympy-plot-backends/README.md

 In particular:
 * Matplotlib (default with SymPy) is good but it lacks interactivity (of course, we can use [ipympl](https://github.com/matplotlib/ipympl) but the overall interactive experience is still behind in comparison to the other backends).
 * Matplotlib and Plotly are the two most general backend, both supporting 2D and 3D plots.
 * Mayavi and K3D only supports 3D plots but, compared to Matplotlib,they are blazingly fast in the user-interaction.
 Hence, we can increase significantly the number of discretization points obtaining smoother plots.
+Note that these backends use an aspect ratio of 1 on all axis, meaning that they don't scale the visualization.
+What you see is the object as you would see it in reality.
-* K3D-Jupyter can only be used with Jupyter Notebook, whereas the other backends can also be used with IPython or a simple Python interpreter.
+* K3D can only be used with Jupyter Notebook, whereas the other backends can also be used with IPython or a simple Python interpreter.
+* Plotly and Bokeh require external libraries in order to export plots to png or svg.
+Read the respective classes' docstring to understand what you need to install.

 The following table shows the common keyword arguments implemented in SymPy's `Plot` class.
 Because each plotting library is unique, some of these options may not be supported by a specific backend: